An A - Z Travel Guide

 At Canterbury Museum you can see a recreation of a Victorian Christchurch street, Antarctic artifacts, a hall of NZ birds, and a costume gallery.
 Curious Kiwiana - visit the recreation of Fred and Myrtle Flutey's paua shell lounge, and watch a short film about the hospitable couple who welcomed over one million visitors into their home in Bluff.

-The museum is open from 9am daily (except Christmas day), free guided tours.
-Entry is free, donations appreciated.
+The Museum is open from 9am daily (except Christmas day), free entry, donations appreciated.
 The Museum Cafe on the 4th floor has good views over the Botanic Gardens.

 Christchurch Art Gallery, corner Worcester Boulevard and Montreal Street

-Christchurch Art Gallery and the Gallery Shop re-opened in December 2015.
-Entry is free as are guided tours at 11am and 2pm daily (no booking required).
+Entry is free to Christchurch Art Gallery as are guided tours at 11am and 2pm daily (no booking required).
 Open 10am - 5pm, until 9pm on Wednesday.

 CoCA Centre of Contemporary Art is at 66 Gloucester Street.
-CoCA reopened in February 2016 and entry is free.
-Open Tuesday - Sunday, 10am - 5pm.
+CoCA is open Tuesday - Saturday from 10am, entry is free.

 Craft Beer - The Beer Library at 363 Colombo Street in Sydenham is a craft beer retail outlet where you can buy beer by the bottle, can and rigger.
-There are brewpubs in the city that brew their own like Cassels & Sons Brewery and The Twisted Hop - see Brewpubs in NZ for more information.
+There are brewpubs in the city that brew their own like Cassels & Sons Brewery and Three Boys Brewery.

-Curious Christchurch - On thecuriouskiwi/blog there are a collection of blog posts about some of the more unusual aspects of Christchurch that we have seen and experienced as the city rebuilds.
+Curious Christchurch - On thecuriouskiwi/blog there are a collection of blog posts about some of the more unusual aspects of Christchurch that we have seen as the city rebuilds.